• Home

 Try changing ringtones + increase and decrease the sound levels.

-Check if your speakers and sound works again. - Trick which has worked for many (as per my internet research) is to change voice over settings.
+5. Trick which has worked for many (as per my internet research) is to change voice over settings.

 Try changing settings as follows